H-274/gleamcord/README.md

 ## Goals
 - [ ] Create entities
-  - This is a large task, it may remain partially completed for some time if I decide to focus on other parts of the project
+  - This is a large task, and it may remain partially completed for some time if I decide to focus on other parts of the project
 - [ ] Create handler helpers
   - Things like a `Bot` type to contain the token, the registered commands, etc.
 - [ ] Create Discord Response Endpoints